df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 1) The root cause (`C`): https://bugs.webkit.org/show_bug.cgi?id=297779
 Viewport and layout coordinates become desynchronized during initialization, keyboard interaction, or orientation changes.
-Consequently, the system renders an opaque protective mask over the bottom area of the webpage.
 Consequently, fixed interface elements shift upward, creating a gap between the content and the screen edge.
 This gap exposes the `WKWebView` backing store (the color depends on the system theme).
 2) Key definitions used in my analysis: